crizmo/DiscordCards/README.md

 ## Usage

-Breeze is very easy to use.
+Discord Cards is very easy to use.
-You can either use the api endpoint to display your discord activity or get your discord activity using the breeze client website.
+You can either use the api endpoint to display your discord activity or get your discord activity using the Discord Cards client website.

 You can display your discord activity as a card or a compact card.
 The endpoint are the following:
-<a href="https://breeze-api.kurizu.repl.co/api/card/:id">User card large</a> <br>
+<a href="https://discord-cards.kurizu.repl.co/api/card/:id">User card large</a> <br>
-<a href="https://breeze-api.kurizu.repl.co/api/compact/:id">User card compact</a> <br>
+<a href="https://discord-cards.kurizu.repl.co/api/compact/:id">User card compact</a> <br>
 Replace :id with your discord id + you can add the optional queries too.
 The queries are: